-- References/contigs.
-Number of reference sequences or contigs (for de novo assembly) - Parameters.
-The settings used are reported for the process as a whole and for each sequence list used as input. - Quality.
-For de novo assemblies, the N25, N50 and N75 numbers are reported (learn more about this in section 19.6.1). - Distribution of read length.
+- Reads.
+The number of reads and the average length. - Mapped.
+The number of reads that are mapped and their average length. - Not mapped.
+The number of reads that do not map and their average length. - References.
+Number of reference sequences. - Parameters.
+The settings used are reported for the process as a whole and for each sequence list used as input. - Distribution of read length.
 For each sequence length, you can see the number of reads and the distribution in percent.
 This is mainly useful if you don't have too much variance in the lengths as you have in e.g. Sanger sequencing data. - Distribution of matched reads lengths.
 Equivalent to the above, except that this includes only the reads that have been matched to a contig. - Distribution of non-matched reads lengths.
 Show the distribution of lengths of the rest of the sequences.